dmd-program/dmd-100/projects/ritual/develop_prototype.md

 ## Instructions

 1. Create the interactive prototype using the prototyping instructions
-2. Download a ZIP archive of your prototype from InvisionApp
+2. Download a ZIP archive of your prototype from InVision
-3. Copy the InvisionApp project's  Public Share Link
+3. Copy the InVision project's  Public Share Link
 4. Write a design document according to the document requirements

 ## Report in